greenelab/hgsc_subtypes/7.Nanostring/README.md

 **Gregory Way, Casey Greene, and Jennifer Doherty 2018**

 Previous research identified a sparse classifier of few genes that can classify High Grade Serous Ovarian Cancer (HGSC) subtypes.
-This classifier (Lasso) was selected to induce sparsity in the solutions so that the identified genes can be placed on a [nanostring](https://www.nanostring.com/) panel.
+This classifier (Random Forest) was used to find a sparse set of genes to be placed on a [nanostring](https://www.nanostring.com/) panel.

 Here, we test the correlation of these genes against all other genes measured across four HGSC gene expression datasets.
 The datasets include TCGA, Tothill, Yoshihara, and Mayo.